-Our mercurial-repositories with the complete sources for BIOS, SteckOS, firmware (keyboard controller, memory decoder source (GAL)), and full schematics and board layouts as KiCad-projects.
+One can find the complete sources for BIOS, SteckOS, Firmware for the keyboard controller, decoder sources of the GAL’s and full schematics and board layouts as KiCad-projects at bitbucket.org

 All software (steckOS, BIOS, libraries, tools, games, stuff):